4D-Editor: Interactive Object-level Editing in Dynamic Neural Radiance Fields via Semantic Distillation: Method

-Dynamic NeRFs (e.g, DynNeRF~\cite{gao2021dynamic} and RoDyn-NeRF~\cite{liu2023robust}) typically employ a hybrid representation composed of a static radiance field $F^s$ and a dynamic radiance field $F^d$, to model dynamic scenes.
-In this hybrid representation, given a 3D position $ \textbf{x} \in \mathbb{R}^3$ with its normalized viewing direction $\textbf{d} \in \mathbb{R}^3$ and time $t \in \mathbb{R}$, $F^s$ maps radiance values as time-invariant density $\sigma^s$ and RGB color $\textbf{c}^s$ for background:
+Hybrid radiance field representations of dynamic scenes, such as DynNeRF~\cite{gao2021dynamic} and RoDyn-NeRF~\cite{liu2023robust}, usually consist of a static radiance field $F^s$ and a dynamic radiance field $F^d$.
+Given a 3D position $ \textbf{x} \in \mathbb{R}^3$ with its normalized viewing direction $\textbf{d} \in \mathbb{R}^3$ and time $t \in \mathbb{R}$, $F^s$ maps radiance values as time-invariant density $\sigma^s$ and RGB color $\textbf{c}^s$ for static background:

-While $F^d$ maps radiance values as time-variant density $\sigma^d$ and RGB color $\textbf{c}^d$ for foreground.
-Furthermore, $F^d$ also predicts blending weight $b$, forward scene flow $s_{f}$, and backward scene flow $s_{b}$, which are utilized to regularize the consistency of the scene flow to address the ambiguity inherent in monocular videos:
+While $F^d$ maps radiance values as time-variant density $\sigma^d$ and RGB color $\textbf{c}^d$ for dynamic foreground.
+Furthermore, $F^d$ also predicts blending weight $b$ for blending the output of $F^s$ and $F^d$:

 The calculated density and color are then used in volume rendering alone the ray $\textbf{r}$ emitted from the camera to obtain corresponding pixel color: